Lanai residents told to shelter in place as coronavirus cases grow on rural island

 Maui Mayor Michael Victorino, who is scheduled to travel to the island Friday morning, said a shut down order for Lanai is “highly probable” and that residents should stay home.
 The Maui District Health Office is also advising Lanai residents to “go out only for essentials at this time.”

-Fears of a coronavirus outbreak on the island with just one hospital has become a reality for Mahea Ohashi, who’s six-year-old son, Jalin, is also battling leukemia.
+Fears of a coronavirus outbreak on the island with just one hospital has become a reality for Mahea Ohashi, whose six-year-old son, Jalin, is also battling leukemia.

 The 26-year-old who lives in Lanai City has been worried ever since COVID-19 landed on Hawaii’s shores that the virus would eventually make its way to her isolated community.
 She had diligently kept her son, who is in his second year of chemotherapy treatments, away from large gatherings and tried to follow all the state’s safety precautions.